 - From a search in the Library.

-Run a search against a Partition through the Partitions page
+Run a search against a partition from the Partitions page

 - Do one of the following:

-When the link opens the optimized search in a new search tab, run the search by hitting the Enter/Return key or by clicking Start in the Search page.
+When the link opens the optimized search in a new search tab, run the search by pressing the Enter/Return key or by clicking Start on the Search page.
 By default, the optimized search uses the same time range as your original search.